alvis-lin/server/README.md

 #### Display the nearby question

-In order to the nearby question, the distance between user's location and question's location should be calculated.
+In order to display the nearby question, the distance between user's location and question's location should be calculated.
 500 meters is criterion for displaying the question.
 The rule is set that the question, which has the distance less than 500 meters from the user's location, would be popped up on the map.
 HTML5 is used to hold the map and create button to display the question.
 All of the functions are created by Javascript in [quiz-appActivity.js]